1984 (play): Production history

 In 2016 the production returned for a third time to the Playhouse Theatre in the West End from 14 June to 29 October.

 In 2017, Icke and Macmillan released a US edition of the play, and directed a new American cast for the play's opening on Broadway.
 The Broadway production opened at the Hudson Theatre on June 22 (previews beginning May 18) for a limited run until October 8, starring Tom Sturridge, Olivia Wilde and Reed Birney.

 Due to audience reactions to the shocking content, security guards were placed within the Hudson Theatre.

 Before opening night of the show, those under the age of 13 were barred from attending, after actors had spotted a small child in the audience.

 In 2017, a version of the production played on an Australian tour, playing in Adelaide, Melbourne, Brisbane, Sydney, Canberra, and Perth, from 13 May through to 13 August.

 Extreme content and audience reactions

 The play includes extreme torture scenes.
 It also includes non-linear staging, strobe lights, sudden blackouts and jackhammer sounds.
-Due to the shocking nature of the play, some audience members reacted in various ways, including leaving the show, fainting, screaming at cast members, and vomiting.
+Due to the shocking nature of the play, some audience members reacted strongly, including leaving the show, fainting, screaming at cast members, and vomiting.
 Two audience members had police called on them after getting into a fight after the show.
 Among these audience members, actress Jennifer Lawrence was in attendance at a show before leaving and vomiting.